 Highway proximity and black carbon from cookstoves as a risk factor for higher blood pressure in rural China

+Air pollution in China and other parts of Asia poses large health risks and is an important contributor to global climate change.
+Almost half of Chinese homes use biomass and coal fuels for cooking and heating.
 China’s economic growth and infrastructure development has led to increased emissions from coal-fired power plants and an expanding fleet of motor vehicles.
 Black carbon (BC) from incomplete biomass and fossil fuel combustion is the most strongly light-absorbing component of particulate matter (PM) air pollution and the second most important climate-forcing human emission.
-A team of researchers, mostly from the University of Chinese Academy Sciences in Beijing, enrolled 280 women living in a rural area of northwestern Yunnan where biomass fuels are commonly used in a study to look at the effect of black carbon and particulate matter on human health.